sahil-shubham/hackernews-clone/README.md

 # Hackernews Clone

-This project is a full-stack clone of Hackernews, developed as a take-home assignment that aims to replicate core Hackernews functionalities, including user authentication, post creation, commenting, voting, and notifications.
-For detailed documentation, including project architecture, database schema, deployment, and more, please see the [**Full Documentation in the /docs folder**](./docs/README.md).
+This project is a full-stack clone of Hackernews, developed as a take-home assignment that aims to replicate core Hackernews functionalities and more.
+For detailed documentation, including project architecture, database schema, deployment, and more, please see the [Full Documentation in the /docs folder](./docs/README.md).

+You can checkout the **Live Demo:** [here](https://spc.sahil-shubham.in/)

 ## Prerequisites